Craig Low: Acting

 Craig's first role was opposite Heath Ledger in the 1997 TV series Roar.
-After many various commercial roles he left to focus on School.
+After many various commercial roles, he left to focus on School.
 After moving to LA permanently in 2015, Craig returned to acting with roles in The Muppets, 5 Years Apart, Ghost Story Club on TruTV and short films My Girlfriend From Hell, Accents and Founder.

 Directing

 After working as both assistant director and producer for over 80 episodes of television for El Rey Network, Craig made his directorial debut with the horror short film DON’T TOUCH which he also wrote and produced during the quarantine.

 Filmography

+Low was involved in the following films: